Countly/countly-sdk-documentation/android/next.md

 <h2 id="h_01HAVQDM5TQA2GG1ST6KSP2W56">Crash Filtering</h2>
 <p>
   There might be cases where a crash could contain sensitive information.
-For such situations, there is a crash filtering option that can discard the crash or modify a crash.
+For such situations, there is a crash filtering option that can discard or modify a crash.
 </p>
 <p>
-  You can provide a callback, which will be called every time a crash is recorded.
+  To filter a crash you should provide a callback to the config object using the
-  It gets the crash parameters that is <code>CrashData</code>, which would be sent to the server and should return "true" if the crash should not be sent to the
+  <code class="java">crashes.setGlobalCrashFilterCallback</code> method during
-  server:
+  initialization.
+This callback will be called every time a crash is recorded.
 </p>
 <p>
-  Below is the contents of the <strong>CrashData</strong>
+  The callback receives a <code>CrashData</code> object, which contains all the information about the crash that would be sent to the server:
 </p>
 <pre><code class="java">class CrashData {
   String stackTrace;